SoSaymon/SoSaymon/README.md

 # 💫 About Me:
-I'm currently working on my final school project.
-It's an OCR web app built with Python and Vue.js, but final version will include native mobile support.<br>I'm looking for collabs on innovative, challenging projects.<br>I'm currently learning Vue.js and FastApi framework
+👋 Hello there!
+I'm Szymon, a 19-year-old software developer passionate about crafting innovative solutions.
+Currently, my focus is on my final school project—an OCR web app.
+Leveraging the power of Python and Vue.js, I'm working towards not only a robust web version but also incorporating native mobile support in the final release.

+🚀 I'm actively seeking collaborations on exciting and challenging projects.
+If you have something innovative in mind, let's connect and make it happen!

+📚 Currently expanding my skill set with Vue.js and the FastAPI framework, I'm committed to continuous learning and growth in the dynamic field of software development.

+Let's code something extraordinary together! 💻✨

 ## 🌐 Socials: